 The return of Séance developed in small steps.
 In autumn 2019, the newly mastered album Blue Dolphin Blue, which the band recorded with Blaine L. Reininger (Tuxedomoon) in Brussels in 1988, was released for the first time in digital form.
 Included in the package are two remixes: Chris Corner (Sneaker Pimps, IAMX) has taken on the title track Blue Dolphin Blue and delivered an atmospheric remix, taking the song in a new direction.
 The Swede Johan Baeckström, who is also known as a member of the band "Daily Planet", brought the track My Room electronically into modern times with a nod to 80's synth pop.
 A limited amount of CD’s of Blue Dolphin Blue remastered were released as well.

-The real test of the re-formed duo will be at the end of March 2020.
 WHERE WE CAME FROM is Séance's first studio album in 30 years.
-Ten new songs have been composed, which will be recorded in London in winter with producer David M. Allen (The Cure, Sisters Of Mercy, Depeche Mode).
-WHERE WE CAME FROM is album title and direction at the same time.
-A commitment to the electronic music, Synth Pop and the sounds that inspired the artists in their youth and motivated them to make music themselves.
+Ten new songs have been composed, recorded in London in winter 2019 with producer David M. Allen (The Cure, Sisters Of Mercy, Depeche Mode) on the legendary mixing desk from Conny Plank.
+WHERE WE CAME FROM is album title and a position statement at the same time.
+A commitment to the electronic music, Synth Pop and the sounds that inspired the artists in their youth and motivated them to start making music.
 But there is no 80's homage with cover versions in the works.
 All ten songs are new original compositions that seamlessly join the oeuvre of the Swiss duo, created for the present time, with themes that composer Aerne worked on over the last few years.
-Less youthful exuberance but created with no less passion and verve.
-A seamless transition - hard to believe that there are 30 years in between.
+Less youthful exuberance, more introspective, created with no less passion and verve.
+A seamless sonic transition - hard to believe that there are 30 years in between.

-The album, which will be released digitally, on CD and vinyl and will be presented to the public in spring 2020 with a small club tour through Europe.
+The album is released digitally, on CD and vinyl and will be presented to the public in the fall of 2020 with a small club tour through Europe.

 "Of course we are anxious to see how our new songs will be received" confirms Ralf L. Aerne, "but so much work still lies ahead of us that we hardly have time to think about it.
 We want to deliver on the album as well as live with the best possible performance.”